Maryland's 2024 Legislative Session is here

 - In 2011, there were 26 recorded deaths just from fentanyl in our state.
 By 2020, there were 2,342 deaths, with the largest increases in Black and Hispanic communities.
 We support the introduction of Overdose Prevention Sites in Maryland, where people can use substances with immediate access to life saving interventions, medical care, emotional support and non-judgmental, therapeutic relationships.

 - This bill will allow groups of tenants to join together to sue for repairs of dangerous housing defects common to multiple units.
+In 2023, a version of this bill passed the House but not the Senate.

 Share your story, experience or perspective